Trump pardons Giuliani, Meadows, others allegedly involved in efforts to overturn 2020 election results, including "false electors"

 President Trump has pardoned dozens of people who allegedly tried to overturn the outcome of the 2020 presidential election, including those who were named as alternative state electors to certify the results, according to Ed Martin, a Justice Department attorney whose focus is pardons.
 He posted what appeared to be the pardons document on social media.

-In addition to these so-called "false electors," others granted pardons are former Trump personal lawyer and one-time close Trump adviser Rudy Giuliani and Mark Meadows, Mr. Trump's chief of staff from March 2020 to January 2021.
+In addition to these so-called "false electors," others granted pardons include former Trump personal lawyer and one-time close Trump adviser Rudy Giuliani and Mark Meadows, Mr. Trump's chief of staff from March 2020 to January 2021.
+More than 70 people are named in the document as receiving pardons.

 The pardon document, dated Nov.
 7, starts out by saying it "ends a grave national injustice perpetrated upon the American people following the 2020 Presidential Election and continues the process of national reconciliation."

-It also says the pardons don't apply to Mr. Trump.
+It also says the pardon doesn't apply to Mr. Trump.
 That circumvents, at least for now, the issue of whether a president can pardon himself.

 The attempt to appoint alternative electors formed a core part of a federal indictment against Mr. Trump that was abandoned by the Justice Department earlier this year shortly before he returned to the White House.